dagster-io/dagster/python_modules/dagster/docs/sections/learn/guides/028_to_030_upgrade_guide.md

 # Upgrading to 0.3.0

 This guide is a step-by-step guide for upgrading from dagster 0.2.x to 0.3.0.
 This represents a substantial upgrade in capabilities but also some breaking API changes.
 We'll detail them, provide context and reasoning, and instructions about how to upgrade.

 ## Required API Changes

-1. **No more top level config subpackage.**
+### 1. No more top level config subpackage.

-Error:
+**Error:**

 ```
 from dagster import (
 ImportError: cannot import name 'config'
 ```

 We have eliminated the public-facing "config" namespace.
 (You use raw dictionaries instead of a parallel, typed API to configure pipeline runs).

-Fix: Simply eliminate the include.
+**Fix:** Simply eliminate the include.
 You'll run into related errors later.

-2. **No more dagster.sqlalchemy and dagster.pandas submodules**.
+### 2. No more dagster.sqlalchemy and dagster.pandas submodules.

-Error:
+**Error:**

 ```
 E   ModuleNotFoundError: No module named 'dagster.sqlalchemy'
 ```

 We have moved pandas and sqlalchemy code into their own separate modules (dagster-pandas and dagster-sqlalchemy).
 This makes the core dagster library have less dependencies.

-Fix: Instead of importing `dagster.sqlalchemy` you need to `pip install dagster-sqlalchemy`, add it to your virtual env, and then include `dagster_sqlalchemy` instead.
+**Fix:** Instead of importing `dagster.sqlalchemy` you need to `pip install dagster-sqlalchemy`, add it to your virtual env, and then include `dagster_sqlalchemy` instead.

-3. **ConfigDefinition no longer exists.**
+### 3. ConfigDefinition no longer exists.

-Error:
+**Error:**

 ```
 ImportError: cannot import name 'ConfigDefinition'
 ```

 We have eliminated a separate notion of a ConfigDefinition.
 Instead, we realized the user provided config in a solid, resource, or context is just a `Field` that you would use to build a `Dict` or `Selector`.
 So replace `ConfigDefinition` with Field.
 (Generally `config_def=ConfigDefinition` is now `config_field=Field`)

-Before:
+**Before:**

 ```py
 "production": PipelineContextDefinition(